Nutrition & Health Philosophy

 My approach is rooted in the framework of Intuitive Eating, with a unique perspective and skill set to view health through an Integrative and Functional lens.

 Having an attuned relationship with food is a fundamental prerequisite for making any changes to eating patterns for the sake of managing a health condition.
-Foods don’t exist on a moral hierarchy and as long as you continue to believe that some foods are “bad” while others are “good,” you’ll remain stuck in the diet mentality, which pulls you further away from the food freedom you desire.
+Foods don’t exist on a moral hierarchy and as long as you continue to believe that some foods are “bad” while others are “good,” you’ll remain stuck in the diet mentality, which pulls you further away from the food freedom and peace you desire.

-The core philosophy of my work with women combines both Intuitive Eating and Functional Nutrition, helping to cultivate whole body wellness and empowering you to evolve from chronic dieter to attuned eater, for life.
+The core philosophy of my work with clients combines both Intuitive Eating and Functional Nutrition, helping to cultivate whole body wellness and empowering you to evolve from chronic dieter to attuned eater, for life.

 - Rejects “diet culture” mentality